-Private packages feature only one group per helicopter unless you decide to book a two group private.
+Private packages feature only one group per helicopter unless you decide to book a two-group private.
 The choice is up to you.
-Our Small Group packages, which include Classic PLUS, Classic Vert, and Classic XL feature either 2 or 3 groups of 4 people when staying at Tweedsmuir Park Lodge, and a guarantee of just 2 groups of 6 when staying at Eagle Lodge.
+Our Small Group Vertical and Small Group XL packages feature 2 groups of 4 people when staying at Tweedsmuir Park Lodge, and 3 groups of 4 or 5 people when staying at Eagle Lodge.
 See why Small Groups rock here!

 How much heliskiing/boarding is in the trees and the alpine?

 The high alpine is our strength and what we are famous for.
 We do however have plenty of tree skiing which we use primarily during stormy weather.
 A much-appreciated bonus of our location.